I read an excellent debrief on a startup’s experience with MongoDB, called “A Year with MongoDB”.

 Answered “yes” to these questions?
 Then, by all means, use a relational database.
 Just because a technology isn’t brand new doesn’t mean it isn’t right.
 You should also check out this video by Brandon Rhodes at PyCon to get a better appreciation of SQL databases: Flexing SQLAlchemy’s Relational Power.

 Using multiple data stores is a reality of all large-scale technology companies.
 Pick the right tool for the right job.
 At my company, we use MongoDB, Postgres, Redis, and Solr — and we use them each on the part of our stack where we leverage their strengths and avoid their weaknesses.
+(Update from the future: in Shipping the Second System, I describe how we upgraded our stack to a system involving Elasticsearch and Cassandra, replacing MongoDB; we still retained usage of Redis and Postgres, however.)

 The original article reads to me like someone who decided to store all of their canonical data for an e-commerce site in Solr, and then complains when they realized that re-indexing their documents takes a long time, index corruption occurs upon Solr/Lucene upgrades, or that referential integrity is not supported.
 Solr gives you excellent full-text search, and makes a lot of architectural trade-offs to achieve this.
 Such is the reality of technology tools.
 What, were you expecting Solr to make your coffee, too?